seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 CYMBELINE, and exeunt.
 Then re-enter LUCIUS, and IACHIMO, with IMOGEN*

 **CAIUS LUCIUS**
-It is a day turn’d strangely: or betimes
+It is a day turn'd strangely: or betimes
-Let’s reinforce, or fly.
+Let's reinforce, or fly.

 *Exeunt*